han190/PE-Fortran/README.md

    ./PE-Fortran -n 50 -d /path/to/data/

 Tips:
- *  Some of the problems require extra data, you can find all the data in the directory:
+*  All the data required are stored in the directory:

-    /path/to/the/cloned/PE-Fortran/data/
+   /path/to/the/project/PE-Fortran/data/

- *  You can use relative path by
+   The argument '--data-directory' requires an absolute path but you can use
-    ./PE-Fortran -n 50 -d $(realpath /relative/path/to/data/)
+   ./PE-Fortran -n 50 -d $(realpath /relative/data/path/)

 ```

 For example, to calculate the first 50 problems